sidney-eliot/3d-artists-handbook/content/blender.md

 ![[Pasted image 20230604143132.png|600]]

 ### Principled Shader Nodes
 The Principled BSDF Node is a combination of many other Principled nodes, which means that in theory you don't need to use the Principled BSDF but can simply put together other Principled nodes.
-This can sometimes be desired especially in game engines, when you want a performant and simple node setup and don't need the sheen for example.
+This can sometimes be desired, especially in game engines, when you want a performant and simple node setup and don't need the sheen for example.
 The Principled BSDF is built in such a way to accommodate the metallic workflow.

 > [!example] Principled BSDF
 >